Shuraa Tax Accounting & Auditing

 Step 6: Make the Payment (If Applicable)

-If your VAT return shows a payable amount, proceed to make the payment through the FTA portal.
+If your VAT return shows a payable amount, proceed to pay through the FTA portal.
 Payment can be made via:

 Step 7: Retain a Copy for Records

 Save a copy of the filed VAT return and payment receipt for your records.
-These may be required during audits or for future reference.
+These may be required during audits or for future references.

 File your VAT return before the deadline to avoid penalties.
 If you notice errors after submission, you can correct them by filing a Voluntary Disclosure through the FTA portal.

-- The first section is the main section, which includes the taxpayer’s details, sales, purchases, and net VAT due.
-Moreover, the main section is mandatory for all VAT-registered businesses in UAE.
+The first section is the central section, which includes the taxpayer’s details, sales, purchases, and net VAT due.
+Moreover, the central section is mandatory for all VAT-registered businesses in the UAE.

 Main

-This section includes the Tax Registration Number (TRN), name of the business in both English and Arabic, registered address or place of residence of the business.
+This section includes the Tax Registration Number (TRN), the name of the business in both English and Arabic, and the registered address or place of residence of the company.

 VAT on Sales and all other Outputs

-The VAT on Sales and all other Outputs section of the VAT return should contain details of all sales and supplies made by the taxpayer during the tax period.
+The VAT on Sales and all other Outputs sections of the VAT return should contain details of all sales and supplies made by the taxpayer during the tax period.

-- The first column is for the total sales transaction amount which includes sum of sales value due to debit or credit notes.
-The second value is the VAT amount that has been collected, which also includes any changes to the VAT collected due to changes in the taxable value captured in the previous column.
+• The first column is for the total sales transaction amount, which includes the sum of sales values adjusted by debit or credit notes.
+The second value is the VAT amount collected, which also includes any adjustments to the VAT collected due to changes in the taxable value recorded in the previous column.

-- Finally, the third value shows any adjustments made to output tax or VAT collected during the earlier tax period.
+• Finally, the third value reflects any adjustments to output tax or VAT collected in the earlier tax period.

 VAT on Expenses and all other Inputs

-This series of sections present information on all VAT on purchases and expenses made during the tax period.
+This series of sections presents information on all VAT purchases and expenses made during the tax period.

-- The total vatable business purchase amount is based on purchase invoices, which include any adjustments due to debit or credit notes from suppliers or corrections from previous tax periods.
+• The total taxable business purchase amount is based on purchase invoices, including adjustments for supplier debit or credit notes and corrections from previous tax periods.

 Net VAT Due

 Calculating the net VAT due is crucial in determining the amount of VAT a taxpayer owes to the government.
 To calculate the net VAT due, the total recoverable VAT is subtracted from the total output VAT payable.
-Furthermore, if the output VAT payable is higher than the recoverable VAT, the difference is the net VAT due, and you will need to make a payment to the government.
+Furthermore, if the output VAT payable exceeds the recoverable VAT, the difference is the net VAT due, and you will need to pay the government.

 The government may refund or carry forward a VAT credit to future VAT periods if their recoverable VAT is higher than the output VAT payable.
 This section helps to ensure that businesses accurately report and pay their VAT obligations in accordance with the law.